leaysgur/oxc_estree_ts-ast-diff-viewer/README.md

 Simple app for browsing AST differences between TS-ESLint and OXC.

 > [!WARNING]
-> Please note that this is a extremely simplified one intended to get a general sense of the overall gaps, and it does not perform things like test file splitting, strict option specification, etc.
+> Please note that this is a extremely simplified one intended to get a general sense of the overall gaps.
+>
+> It does not perform things like test file splitting, strict option specification, etc.
+> Use `oxc-parser` directly in JS-side

 ![](./ss.avif)